trystandj/trystandj/README.md

 ### 🚀 About Me
 - 🎓 I'm a software development student working on a Bachelors in Software Development.
 -  I love to learn and grow.
 I'm always seeking on how to improve and create amazing things.
-- 🌱 Learning JavaScript, React, and backend development.
+- 🌱 Learning JavaScript, React, MySQL and backend development.
 - 💡 Passionate about building useful software.

 ## 💻Technologies & Tools